-The availability of a remote hearing or remote appearance is subject to the current Maryland Judiciary Administrative Orders and the County Administrative Judge.
+The availability of a remote hearing or remote appearance is subject to the current applicable Maryland Rules, Maryland Judiciary Administrative Order(s), and the County Administrative Judge.
 If a party wishes to request to appear remotely or convert an in-person hearing to a remote proceeding, a Motion for Remote Proceeding or to Appear Remotely must be filed.